The best sales to shop this weekend: Airpods, Shark, Xbox and more | CNN Underscored

 • Walmart is offering the Cricut Joy crafting machine for just $160.

-• These portable speakers from Ultimate Ears are compact and durable, and right now you can get a set of 2 for just $140.
+• These portable speakers from Ultimate Ears are compact and durable, and right now you can get a set of two for just $140.

 • Wyze is offering a bunch of smart home and Google Nest bundles on sale right now.